Sugar Land, Texas: Geography

-Geography

 Sugar Land is located in northeast Fort Bend County, 20 mi southwest of downtown Houston.
 It is bordered by Houston to the northeast, and by Stafford, Missouri City, and Meadows Place to the east.
-According to the United States Census Bureau, the city of Sugar Land has a total area of 111.1 km2, of which 104.8 km2 are land and 6.3 km2, or 4.82%, are covered by water.
+According to the United States Census Bureau, the city of Sugar Land has a total area of 111.1 km2, of which 104.8 km2 are land and 6.3 km2, or 5.7%, are covered by water.
 The elevation of most of the city is between 70 and 90 ft above sea level.
 The elevation of Sugar Land Regional Airport (SGR) is 82 ft.

 Sugar Land has two major waterways running through the city.
 The southwestern and southern portion of the city were developed along the Brazos River, which runs into Brazoria County.
 Oyster Creek runs from the northwest to the eastern portion of the city limits and into Missouri City.
 Sugar Land developers have built many artificial lakes connecting to Oyster Creek or the Brazos River, as part of new master-planned communities.

 Sugar Land and other surrounding areas are subsiding and the rate of subsidence is increasing.
 The area sunk about 1 foot between 1943 and 1964, while it sunk over 6 feet between 1988 and 2016 Currently, it is estimated that Sugar Land is subsiding at a rate of between 10 and 25 millimeters per year.
 The subsidence is exacerbated by Climate Change, increased suburban development, and inadequate replenishment.
 The subsidence has significant human cost.
 For example, the historic flooding caused by Hurricane Harvey was worse than it would have otherwise been due to the effect, and houses and buildings in the city are sinking and having their foundations damaged.
 To manage the rapidly increasing subsidence, the Texas State Legislature created the Fort Bend Subsidence District in 1989.
 The US Geologic Survey and the US Army Corps of Engineers have performed studies and monitoring of the subsidence.